HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 1. The attribute `-dxConnectHostname` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-hostname` wherever necessary.
 2. The attribute `-targetServerHostname`, `-targetServerPort`,`-targetServerUsername`,`-targetServerPassword` & `-targetServerProfileName` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-targetHostname`, `-targetDxConnectPort`,`-targetDxConnectUsername`,`-targetDxConnectPassword` & `-targetDxProfileName` respectively wherever necessary.
 3. If deploying or importing huge CICD artifacts using DXClient to the Kubernetes environment, you might receive failure or request pending messages while you run the ceratin tasks.
 This might happen because of the connection getting closed by the load balancer due to timeout before the response is ready.
 In such situations, before re-triggering the request, we advise you to check your target server to verify if the artifact has been deployed/imported or the server is up, as the request was already triggered from the client-side.
 In cases of request pending you are expected to receive a `requestId` which you can use to check the status of response later.
 Find troubleshooting tips [here](troubleshooting_dxclient.md#troubleshooting-for-some-known-issues).
-4. The maximum input file size allowed in DXClient is 256 MB currently.
-This limitation will be addressed in one of the future releases.
-5. As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings Resource Environment Provider has been removed.
+4. As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings Resource Environment Provider has been removed.
 Refer [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect) for more details.

 ## Configuring DXClient